petedejoy/documentation/v2/clickstream/destinations/customerio.md

 ### Astronomer Side

-Add your App ID into the Customer.io connector on your Astronomer dashboard and give your new connection a unique name.
+Add your Site ID and API Key into the Customer.io connector on your Astronomer dashboard and give your new connection a unique name.
 Click 'Create Destination' and your pipeline will be activated.

 ![customerio3](../../../images/customerio3.gif)